 Tuition Fees at the Universities in Vietnam

-Tuition fees at the public universities in Vietnam are very low and affordable when compared to those in private universities.
-Yearly tuition at public schools is low, from free to about $US 1,000 for Vietnamese students.
+In contrast to private universities, tuition fees at public universities in Vietnam are very low and affordable.
+At public schools, annual tuition is low, from free to around $1,000 for Vietnamese students.

-Cost of living in Vietnam is 45.37% lower than in United States.
-Their life in Hanoi is pretty laid back, with massages and the occasional movie.
-They report a cost of living of $1,130 on average per month, with about $420 USD going toward rent.
+Living costs in Vietnam are 45.37 percent lower than those in the United States.
+With massages and the occasional movie, their life in Hanoi is pretty laid back.
+On average per month, they record a cost of living of $1,130, with around $420 USD going towards rent.

-The academic year at most schools is based on semesters and begins in early September.
-First semester classes conclude in early January, followed by exams and a holiday period for Tet, the Lunar New Year.
-Second semester runs from mid-February through late June, followed by exams.
-Some schools use a trimester system, which includes three 16-week semesters.
+At most colleges, the academic year is focused on semesters and starts in early September.
+In early January, first semester classes end, followed by examinations and a holiday break for Tet; the Lunar New Year.
+The second semester runs between mid-February and late June, followed by tests.
+A trimester structure is used by some colleges, which requires three 16-week semesters.